How do you get better from social anxiety?

 Grounding techniques to help calm yourself (In Situ)

-The best way to “ground yourself” when facing a socially anxious situation is often to “focus outward not inward”.
-However, some other grounding techniques may work for some people – see Grounding techniques to help calm yourself (In Situ).
+The best way to calm (or ground) yourself when facing a socially anxious situation is usually to “focus outward not inward”.
+However, some other calming techniques may work for some people – see Grounding techniques to help calm yourself (In Situ).

 Celebrate Small Achievements